FAROUG/aws-lambda/search-on-s3-txt-type-object/README.md

 git clone git@github.com:FAROUG/aws-lambda.git
 cd aws-lambda.git
 ```
-To invoke the lambda locally ensure that the default aws credentials is
+In locally lambda invocation, ensure you have configured the default AWS credentials.
+The lambda will look for the default AWS credentials stored under the ~/.aws directory.